gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 * **Workflow**: Same as notebook but in a Gradient Workflow
 * **Command line**: Deployment of model to production

-The most common successful ML on real business problems is Gradient Boosted decision trees (GBTs, not to be confused with the text models GPTs), which have been used extensively in the enterprise.
+The most common successful ML on real business problems is Gradient Boosted decision trees (GBTs, not to be confused with the text models GPTs, or Paperspace Gradient :) ), which have been used extensively in the enterprise.
 They have also won most Kaggle competitions that were not won by deep learning.

 TensorFlow and PyTorch are not state-of-the-art for ML outside of deep learning.
 We therefore use GBTs via the well-known open source [H2O](http://h2o.ai) library of ML models.
 This incorporate both XGBoost and other functionality such as [AutoML](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) (smart hyperparameter search, not no-code), GPUs, and large scale training and deployment.

-Last updated: Jul 16th 2021
+Last updated: Jul 20th 2021

 ## To run the Notebook (basic)